 What is the Difference Between EMF Testing and EMR Testing?

-EMF (Electromotive Force) is the electrical potential (voltage) produced by a moving magnetic field or an electrochemical battery.
-EMF equals the reactive potential difference between terminals when electrical current is not flowing over a conductor.
-The typical formula for Electromotive Force is: E=W/Q (E = the electrical potential difference between two points or terminals; W = Work done moving a charge from one point to another; Q = Quantity of charge in coulombs.)
 This formula relates to Lenz’s Law: Lenz's Law states that a magnetic field induced by an electrical current produced by a change in magnetic flux (Faraday's Law) counters the change in flux.
 In other words, a changing magnetic field can produce an electric current, and conversely, an electric current can produce a magnetic field.
-Here, is a simple formula that explains this clearly; EMF = ΔΦ/Δτ (Δ=change, Φ=flux, τ=time)
+Here, is a simple formula that explains this clearly; EMF = ΔΦ/Δτ (where Δ = change, Φ = flux, τ = time)

-In measuring and mitigating non-ionizing radiation, EMF has come to mean Electromagnetic Field Radiation, sometimes abbreviated EMR, Electromagnetic Radiation.
+In measuring and mitigating non-ionizing radiation, EMF has come to mean electromagnetic field radiation, sometimes abbreviated as EMR or electromagnetic radiation.
+Electrical Engineers will abbreviate this as EM.

 When conducting electromagnetic field (EMF) testing, the context of the request, our client's purpose and goals, and the electromagnetic environment or equipment under test (EUT) will indicate the specific what, when, how, and why we will measure.